Dental Implants Arlington Heights

 If you’ve been dealing with missing teeth or wearing full dentures for quite some time, then you may not have enough jawbone density to support a traditional implant denture.
 Instead, you may be a good candidate for All-On-4 dental implants.
 For this method, a full denture can be anchored into place with just four dental implants strategically placed into the strongest parts of the jawbone.
 During your consultation, we’ll review all your options for restoring your complete smile and help you choose the one that’s right for you.

-Learn More About All-On-4
+Learn More About All-On-4 Dental Implants

 Understanding the Cost of Dental Implants

 If you’re considering dental implants, you’re probably wondering about the cost of your treatment.
-Thankfully, we’ve included some useful information about the process as well as some factors that can contribute to cost.
+Thankfully, we’ve included some useful information about the process as well as some factors that can contribute to the cost.
 Plus, you can learn why dental implants are always worth investing in.
 Keep reading to learn more about the potential cost of your treatment as well as some important answers about insurance coverage.

 Types of Dental Implants

 Every dental implant case is different, and one of the main factors that affect cost is the number of teeth that you’re missing.
-For a single missing tooth, we will recommend a single tooth implant to complete your smile.
+For a single missing tooth, we will recommend a single-tooth implant to complete your smile.
 If you’re missing multiple teeth consecutively, we can offer you an implant-supported bridge.
 And, for those missing all or most of their teeth, an implant denture is the best option.
 Each of these types of implants will have different price tags, which is why an initial consultation where a treatment plan is developed is integral.

 The Stages of Dental Implant Treatment

 There are multiple stages of the implant process, and each one will incur a unique cost.
 First, your dental implants are surgically placed.
 Then, you’ll wait 3 to 4 months for your implants to fuse to your jawbone.
 Next, you’ll come back into our dental office where we will place your restorations for a strong and beautiful smile.
-Some patients may need additional treatments like periodontal therapy or bone grafting.
+Some patients may need additional treatments like periodontal treatment or bone grafting.
 These procedures must be completed before you receive dental implants to set your surgery up for success.

 How Dental Implants Can Save You Money